 Differences between Google Remarketing and retargeting

 Retargeting is mainly concerned with sponsored advertisements (and can target a wide range of people in various ways).
-Remarketing is concentrated on email campaigns and contact those with whom you’ve already interacted, enabling more targeted upselling and messages.
+Remarketing is concentrated on email campaigns and contacting those with whom you’ve already interacted, enabling more targeted upselling and messages.

 What types of remarketing to use on Google Display ads?